ncedeno1122/AwfulCatMetroidvania/Assets/Documents/ObsidianVault/DevLogs/August 28th.md

 ---

 What's better than this, I'm DOING it baby yeah that's right.
 In any case, lol, I NOW have to reduce the amount of Attiniy.
 I also need to NOT activate the skill if we can't afford it.
 I think I can do that in the AchikComponent.

+I think by definition my component scripts are doing what they're supposed to in terms of the component objects.
+I was a little afraid at first that I had strayed from their definitions but they DO allow me to extend the functionality of a PlayerController or character type object *by allowing them to access different states*.
+That's cool I think, they're still doing what they need to which is pretty alright.

+There's some unwanted behavior that I've been tackling within the SpiritForm Component.
+Mostly in the fact that if I want to END early or we run out of Attiniy to use magic with, then I wasn't stopping the coroutines and we'd have overlapping coroutines happening.
+THIS is typically why I'd encapsulate and try to manage just one IEnumerator variable and check IT and all that, but because I've avoided that this time I need to make sure to stop them always.

+What's more, I need to NOT start the thing actually and enter the state and all that if it can't be activated Attiniy-wise.

+BOOM and I just worked that one out.
+Man, I'm glad this is all working out!
+What's more, I keep on debating about interfaces versus abstract classes...
+For the IResourceSkill interface, I only use it with floats for the generics.
+What's more, for the HasEnoughResource method, it's duplication.
+I think for that REASON I could justify making it an abstract class or something like that.
+We'll see after some dinner.